Michael Collins (Irish leader): Film and television

-The 1936 film Beloved Enemy is a fictionalised account of Collins' life.
+The 1936 film Beloved Enemy is a fictionalised account of Collins's life.
 Unlike the real Michael Collins, the fictionalised "Dennis Riordan" (played by Brian Aherne) is shot but recovers.
 Hang Up Your Brightest Colours, a British documentary by Kenneth Griffith, was made for ITV in 1973, but refused transmission.
 It was eventually screened by the BBC in Wales in 1993 and across the United Kingdom the following year.

 In 1969, Dominic Behan wrote an episode of the UK television series Play for Today entitled "Michael Collins".
-The play dealt with Collins' attempt to take the gun out of Irish politics and took the perspective of the republican argument.
+The play dealt with Collins's attempt to take the gun out of Irish politics and took the perspective of the republican argument.
 At the time of writing the script, the Troubles had just begun in Northern Ireland and the BBC was reluctant to broadcast the production.
 An appeal by the author to David Attenborough (Director of Programming for the BBC at that time) resulted in the play eventually being broadcast; Attenborough took the view that the imperatives of free speech could not be compromised in the cause of political expediency.

-A 1987 film production based on Collins' life, directed by Michael Cimino, was halted due to objections from Irish locals.
+A 1987 film production based on Collins's life, directed by Michael Cimino, was halted due to objections from Irish locals.

-An Irish documentary made by Colm Connolly for RTÉ Television in 1989 called The Shadow of Béal na Bláth covered Collins' death.
+An Irish documentary made by Colm Connolly for RTÉ Television in 1989 called The Shadow of Béal na Bláth covered Collins's death.
 A made-for-TV film, The Treaty, was produced in 1991 and starred Brendan Gleeson as Collins and Ian Bannen as David Lloyd George.
 In 2007, RTÉ produced a documentary entitled Get Collins, about the intelligence war which took place in Dublin.

 Collins was the subject of director Neil Jordan's 1996 film Michael Collins, with Liam Neeson in the title role.
-Collins' great-grandnephew, Aengus O'Malley, played a student in a scene filmed in Marsh's Library.
+Collins's great-grandnephew, Aengus O'Malley, played a student in a scene filmed in Marsh's Library.

 In 2005 Cork Opera House commissioned: "Michael Collins- A Musical Drama" by Bryan Flynn, which had a successful run in 2009 at Cork opera house and later in the Olympia Theatre, Dublin.

 Infamous Assassinations, a 2007 British documentary television series, devoted its eighth episode to the death of Collins.
 The 2016 miniseries, Rebellion, focused on the 1916 Easter Rising.
 Collins appeared as a background character, taking part in the uprising, played by Sebastian Thommen.
 Collins was portrayed by Gavin Drea in the 2019 sequel to Rebellion, Resistance.